Hero Background

 Settling in court

 If a mutual agreement is impossible, you may have to schedule a court hearing or you can continue trying to come to a solution through your legal representatives.
-It is important to remember that the courts don't work from a formula.
+It's important to remember that the courts don't work from a formula.
 They look at each case separately.
 The Family Court will consider:

 • The values of your assets and liabilities (including superannuation)